grojasv/grojasv/README.md

 ### Hi there, I'm Guillermo Rojas 👋

 - 📱 I'm a Mobile Engineer passionate about building solid APPS, especially on Android and Flutter
+- 💬 Ask me about mobile products and mobile UX
-- 🏖️ I'm located in Mallorca part of the magnificent Balearic Islands, Spain
+- 🏖️ I'm located in Mallorca, Balearic Islands, Spain
 - 📫 How to reach me?
 Check out my email on the left 👈

 <!--